deaconjs/s3turbo/README.md

 # s3turbo
-A Python command-line program for transferring large files to, from, and between s3 buckets.
+A Python command-line program for transferring large files to, from, and between s3 buckets, ec2 instances, and local.

 ## Install